LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/local-digital-kick-off-workshop.md

 * Have a standing weekly hangout for an hour each week that people can drop in as needed to get up to speed, ask questions or get help
 * Share the blogging for the project by using [Forestry CMS](https://forestry.io) to write posts as we go.
 We're going to try and post at least once a week
 * Set up a private channel on the LocalGov Digital Slack  to keep in touch, but as not everyone is on Slack routinely we'll also duplicate this with regular emails to each other.

+## Event Retro

+In true Agile style we were invited